Travel info

 Skiathos

 The small airport in Skiathos served 22 European destinations this year, with rather frequent flights, as the island a major tourist spot.
-The airport is popular to plane spotters, as you can see from the photo.
+The airport is popular to plane spotters.
 You can take a taxi from the airport an be in the port within 10 minutes; then take the ferry to Volos.
-It takes about 2 hours, but you should check the ferry timetables, because the service is not very frequent (usually 3 on weekdays and 4 on weekends) and in high season it usually runs late).
+It takes about 1.5 with the hydrofoil, 2.5 hours on a high speed and 3.5 hours on the typical ferry.
+But you should check the ferry timetables, because the service is not very frequent (usually 3 on weekdays and 4 on weekends) and in high season it usually runs late.

 Accommodation

 Many new hotels have opened in Volos in the past few years and some older ones renovated, as the town is becoming more popular, especially as a weekend destination for Greeks.
-Our partner Four Ways Travel has secured rooms in both 3 and 4 star hotels in the city at a reduced price for the conference attendants.
+Our travel partner Four Ways Travel will pre-book rooms in both 3 and 4 star hotels in the city at a reduced price for the conference attendants.

 Map